 Audit committee members, and senior executives who routinely attend audit committees, are invited to attend this informal session to exchange ideas and good practices.
 Trevor Rees, who has many years experience at KPMG (and is a current university audit committee member); Andy Beazer from HEFCE's Assurance Service will facilitate this session, with input too from Uniac's Directors, Sean Ryan and Richard Young who also have significant audit committee experience.

-events Keep up to date on the latest events at Uniac
+news & events Keep up to date on the latest events at Uniac

 HEFCE recently introduced a mandatory requirement for every institution to provide an annual value for money report.
 For 2016 the form and content of reports was left to each institution's discretion.
 HEFCE expect to set out additional formal value for money requirements that include, for the first time, the specific scope and content that must be included in annual value for money reports.